alex-176/cpp_lib_updates/README.md

 void use_some_class(some_class & arg);
 }
 ```
-we have non-inline use_some_class (case 2) that depends on inline part - some_class ([case 3.](#3-changes-in-inline-parts)).
-The concept of inline changes (just update its namespace name) does not work here because it causes an update of non-inline use_some_class.
-A possible approach is to extract functionality that is used by non-inline functions into an interface and put the interface into the namespace of the corresponding non-inline functions
+we have non-inline `use_some_class()` ([case 2.](#2-a-new-struct-member-and-a-function-that-takes-it-as-an-argument)) that depends on inline part - `some_class` ([case 3.](#3-changes-in-inline-parts)).
+The concept of inline changes (just update its namespace name) does not work here because it causes an update of non-inline `use_some_class()`.
+One possible approach is to extract functionality used by non-inline functions into an interface and place this interface within the namespace of the corresponding non-inline functions.

-include/A/api.hpp
+include/A/api.hpp:
 ```cpp
 namespace a{
 class some_class_interface{